 What is Aggressive Driving?

 Aggressive driving occurs when a person commits moving traffic offenses to endanger another driver and their property.
-While responding angrily on the road may feel justifiable in the moment, aggressive driving tendencies played a role in over half of all fatal crashes between 2003 and 2007.
+While responding angrily on the road may feel justifiable in the moment, aggressive driving tendencies, such as brake checking, played a role in over half of all fatal crashes between 2003 and 2007.